18.5. Prior publication or use exceptions: Copyright

 Section 18 provides for the publication or use of an artistic work to not be taken into account when determining whether a registered design is new and distinctive when compared to the prior art base.
 In other words, the publication or use of an artistic work does not invalidate a subsequent design registration.

-The effect of s 18 is to render an otherwise invalid registered design valid.
+The overall effect of s 18 is to render an otherwise invalid registered design valid.
 Therefore, the owner must disclose all relevant facts and submit evidence to support their claim.
 Where an owner appears to be evasive in providing relevant material (noting that redaction of documents to exclude commercially sensitive information would be acceptable), the examiner is entitled to conclude that they are not satisfied of the owner’s s 18 claim and maintain the newness or distinctiveness ground for revocation.

 There are 2 aspects to s 18.
 First, there is the issue of whether the basic conditions have been met.
 Secondly, there is the issue of whether s 18 is not available because the artistic work has been ‘applied industrially’.